Gaius-Augustus/GALBA/README.md

     -   Hoff, K.J., Lomsadze, A., Borodovsky, M. and Stanke, M. (2019).
 Whole-Genome Annotation with BRAKER.
 Methods Mol Biol.
 1962:65-95, doi: 10.1007/978-1-4939-9173-0_5.

+    -   Hoff, K. and Stanke, M. 2019.
+“Predicting genes in single genomes with AUGUSTUS.“ *Current Protocols in Bioinformatics*, 65(1), e57.

     -   Stanke.
 M., Schöffmann, O., Morgenstern, B. and Waack, S. (2006).
 Gene prediction in eukaryotes with a generalized hidden Markov model that uses hints from external sources.
 BMC Bioinformatics 7, 62.

     -   Buchfink, B., Xie, C., Huson, D.H.
 (2015).
 Fast and sensitive protein alignment using DIAMOND.
 Nature Methods 12:59-60.

 -   If GALBA was executed with Miniprot, cite:

-    -   ...
+    -   Li, H. (2022) “Protein-to-genome alignment with miniprot.” arXiv:2210.08052v1.

 -   If GALBA was executed with GenomeThreader, cite: